Chen-Yu-Chang/Calories_Tracker/README.md

     * We designed that when the user entered the welcome page, there is a logout button to log out, while this is the only way to return back to the login page.

 * __Method Page__ :
-    * This page takes you to the button that can start scanning your products.
+    * This page takes you to the button that can start making your recipe.

 * __Barcode Page__:
     * This page allows users to scan the food product's barcode and it triggers the api to search from the food data central.
     * This also returns the food name of the product and its calories.
     * When scanning the next item, users can press scan again button.

+* __Recipe Page__:
+    * This page allows users to link to scan the items and record the total calories of the recipe with the most recent ingredient shown.

 ## Installation